wokamoto/dogmap.jp/wp-content/plugins/wp-system-health/readme.txt

 Remark: The current version provides database analysis at full spectrum only for normal WordPress installations.
 Multi Site installation analysis will follow with the next update.

-= Next Steps =
+= Attention =

-The analysis of WordPress Multi Site Database have to be implemented.
+This plugins will be restructed now and will require WordPress min version 3.5 with next upcomming updates.
+Please be prepared to have a suitable WordPress version running to continue using this plugins.

 = Requirements =